 This applies ONLY to those who already have Board approval to sit for the EPPP under Arizona's jurisdiction, and that approval has not yet expired.
 This includes applicants for EPPP only, EPPP & Licensure, and Temporary License holders.
-(Temporary License holders should substitute "retake request" for "reapplication" when reading this page.)
+(Supervised Temporary License holders should substitute "retake request" for "reapplication" when reading this page.)

 - Go directly to "Step by Step - How to Request an Extension"